DENTAL CARE AND ORAL HYGIENE In Eagan, MN

 - Broken teeth or roots

-Extracting a tooth is a last resort after careful examination and treatment.
+Extracting a tooth is the last resort after careful examination and treatment.
 Before a tooth is extracted, the dentist will take x-rays in order to understand the shape and position of the tooth and surrounding bone.
 In some rare cases based on the degree of difficulty of a tooth extraction, we may refer you to a specialized oral surgeon.

 We will first apply a local anesthetic to prevent pain and discomfort for a simple extraction.
 The dentist will then loosen the tooth with a tool called an elevator and then the tooth is removed with dental forceps.
 Upon completion of the procedure, the area may be closed with a stitch or two.
 You are then provided with care instructions to alleviate any discomfort and to ensure proper healing.